vzxtq/Car_Insurance_Sales_Bot/README.md

 ## Bot Commands

 ### **/start**
-- **Description**: Greets the user and guides them to start the process by typing `/insurance`.

-### **/insurance**
 - **Description**: Begins the vehicle insurance process.
 The bot will ask the user to upload their passport image to extract necessary personal information

 ### **/cancel**
 - **Description**: Cancels the current insurance process.
 If you decide to restart the process, simply type `/start` to begin the process from the beginning

-### **/help**
-- **Description**: Provides information about the bot and available commands.
-If you have any questions, you can always ask for help at any stage of the process

 ---

 ## Example User Flow

 **User:** `/start`
-**Bot:** "👋 Welcome to the Car Insurance Assistant!
-To apply for your vehicle insurance, you'll need to upload:
+**Bot:** "👋 Welcome to the Car Insurance Assistant.
+            To begin, please prepare the following documents:
             📄 A photo of your passport
-          🚗 And a photo of your car title (showing the VIN number) To begin, type /insurance
+            🚗 A photo of your vehicle title showing the VIN number

-**User:** `/insurance`
-**Bot:** 📄 Please upload a clear image of your passport.
-This is required to extract your personal information for the insurance contract
+**Bot:** Please send a clear photo of the main page of your passport

 **User:** *uploads Passport image*
 **Bot:** Extracted info: